uqlibrary/technology-training/Git/git.md

 nano mars.txt
 ```

-They can now add and commit to their local repo, and then push the changes to GitHub:
+They can now add and commit to their local repo, and then push the changes to GitLab:

 ```bash
 git add mars.txt